 EwA, a revival of Ecosophy…

-Ecosophy is mainly the work of a single man: Arne Næss (1912 – 2009).
-He was an important and very respected Norwegian philosopher and mountaineer.
+At the core, we follow Ecosophy’s 8 points ethics platform.
+But what is it?
+Ecosophy is mainly the work of Arne Næss (1912 – 2009), who was an important and very respected Norwegian philosopher and mountaineer.
 In the 70s, he came up with the term ‘Ecosophy’, that later got to be also known as ‘Deep Ecology’.

 With Arne Næss, deep ecology became both an environmental philosophy as well as a socio-political movement of the people in favor of the environment.